cshah13/employement-baltimore-denver/README.md

 ### How do the employement rates rates differ in Baltimore and Denver?
 When analyzing the employement rates in the two cities, the numbers are quite similar.
 An average of 76% of the population in Denver is employed compared to 73% in Baltimore.
 This data shows that the number of people who are employed is not a large contributing factor to livelihood differences.
-[A data analysis with a pivot table, graph, and formula](https://github.com/cshah13/workforce-opportunities-baltimore-denver/blob/main/Employement%20Analysis%20.xlsx) was used for this question.
+[A data analysis with a pivot table, graph, and formula](https://github.com/cshah13/workforce-opportunities-baltimore-denver/blob/main/Employement%20Analysis%20.xlsx) can be viewed for further information.

 ### What does the availability of jobs look like in Baltimore and Denver?
 ![alttext](https://github.com/cshah13/workforce-opportunities-baltimore-denver/blob/main/Denver%20Job%20Density.png)
 ![alttext](https://github.com/cshah13/workforce-opportunities-baltimore-denver/blob/main/Baltimore%20Job%20Density.png)